A warrant has been issued for missing Alabama corrections officer Vicky White

 Lauderdale County Sheriff Rick Singleton said White is being charged with first-degree permitting or facilitating an escape.

-"We know she participated," Singleton said at a press conference on Monday.
+"We know she participated," Singleton said at a news conference on Monday.
 "Whether she did that willingly or if she was coerced, threatened somehow to participate in this case, not really sure."

 White went missing after telling jail staff on Friday that she was transporting inmate Casey White to the local courthouse for a mental health evaluation.
-Singleton said no court appearance was scheduled, according to AL.com.
+Singleton said no court appearance was scheduled, according to Alabama news site AL.com.
 Officials say Casey White and Vicky White are not related.

-The U.S. Marshals Service announced on Sunday that it was offering up to $10,000 for information leading to the capture of Casey White, who is facing two counts of capital murder.
+The U.S. Marshals Service announced on Sunday that it is offering up to $10,000 for information leading to the capture of Casey White, who is facing two counts of capital murder.

 "Casey White is believed to be a serious threat to the corrections officer and the public," U.S. Marshal Marty Keely said in a statement.
 "Do not attempt to apprehend this fugitive."